tall-josh/highlighter-docs/content/docs/how-to-guides/media-search.md

 Once you have your results, you can take a variety of actions.

-### Take actions on a single file
+#### Take actions on a single file

-1. To view a single file - click the eye icon on the file thumbnail
+1. View a single file by clicking the eye icon on a file thumbnail.
-2. To edit a single file in the annotation tool (only available if an assessment process filter is set) - click the pencil icon on the file thumbnail
+2. Edit a single file in the annotation tool by clicking the pencil icon on the file thumbnail.
+This option is only available if an assessment process filter is set.
-3. To download a single file - click the download icon on the file thumbnail
+3. Download a single file clicking the download icon on the file thumbnail.

-### Take actions on all files shown

 #### Download files

-To download files, click the 'Download Files' button.
+Download all files by clicking the 'Download Files' button.
 Files will be downloaded one by one.
 Your browser might prompt you to allow multiple downloads from this site - click 'Allow'.
 To cancel the download, close the browser window/tab.

+This will only download files shown on the current page of results.
+Download the rest of the files by advancing to each page in turn as described in the <a href="#see-search-results">See search results</a> section, and clicking the 'Download Files' button there.

+This process can be helped by increasing the number of results shown on each page as described in the <a href="#filter-results-per-page">Filter results per page</a> section.

 #### Add files to a process order